-1. Create a new project folder and also create a file called docker-compose.yml
+1. Create a new project folder and a docker-compose.yml file:

 mkdir moodle && cd moodle